VasinkaD/DAMN/Paper_Results/ResNet/Nuclear_pore_complexes/Readme.md

 This directory contains code and data to reproduce the results for the nuclear pore complexes dataset from the section "*Astronomical and localization microscopy demonstration*" of the main text and *Figure 6-II*. <br>
-In addition to the provided files, it also requires the *DAMN_ResNet.keras* model stored in the *ResNet* directory and the nuclear pore complexes dataset, "*Gettingstarted2D_Nup96-AF647.zip*," available at [this repository](https://www.embl.de/download/ries/Example_NPC3D2C/). <br>
+In addition to the provided files, it also requires the *DAMN_ResNet.keras* model.
+Due to its size, it is available for download at XXX. <br>
+Additionally, the nuclear pore complexes dataset, "*Gettingstarted2D_Nup96-AF647.zip*," is available at [this repository](https://www.embl.de/download/ries/Example_NPC3D2C/). <br>

 -> **Process_NPC.ipynb** <br>
 A Jupyter notebook that processes the nuclear pore complexes dataset and visualizes its results. <br>